Jabalpur: Notable sites

-Other tourist destinations near the city include Chausath Yogini Temple, Bhedaghat Fall, Bhadbhada fall, Gughra Fall, Osho Amritdham, Pisanhari Ki Madiya which is a historic Jain pilgrimage near Netaji Subhash Chandra Bose Medical College, and Nandishwardeep Jain temple.
+Other tourist destinations near the city include Paat Baba Mandir, Gupteshwar Mandir, Bhadbhada falls, Gughra Fall, Osho Amritdham, Pisanhari Ki Madiya which is a historic Jain pilgrimage near Netaji Subhash Chandra Bose Medical College, and Nandishwardeep Jain temple.

+Maharishi Mahesh Yogi's ashram in Karondi village is located about 90 kms from the city.
+Lying on the Tropic of Cancer, the location is claimed to be the geographical central point of India by Yogi.